 Safe guards in a workspace can include things such as providing insulated tools for work in an area with circuit parts or exposed energized conductors to mitigate the risk of electric shock to the employee.
 Engineering controls refer to supplying safety equipment for a workplace, an example would be installing safety showers and eyewashes that are easily accessible to employees who work with hazardous chemicals.
-Good manufacturing practices refer to the general cleanliness of a workspace and documentation for all procedures (written SOPs with safety plans in place).
+Good manufacturing practices refer to the general cleanliness of a workspace and documentation for all procedures (written Standard Operating Procedure (SOP) with safety plans in place).

-when and what PPE is necessary
+When and what PPE is necessary

-how to properly don, doff, adjust and wear the PPE
+How to properly don, doff, adjust and wear the PPE

-the limitations of the PPE
+The limitations of the PPE

-the proper care, use, maintenance and finally disposal of the PPE.
+The proper care, use, maintenance and finally disposal of the PPE.

 4.)
 Provide Employees with PPE